 We like to think that you can credit America’s obsession with fried foods, in part, to brothers Neil & Carl Fletcher.
 Fletcher’s Original Corny Dogs, the famous meal on a stick, was invented and debuted at the 1942 State Fair of Texas.
 The rest is history…

 In 1938, brothers Neil and Carl Fletcher were winding down long-term careers in Vaudeville, having spent several of those years performing at the State Fair of Texas in a show called “The Drunkard”.
-Fortuitously, as the men were plotting their next moves in life, the brother were offered a unique opportunity to run a food booth at Fair Park.
-Both men had spent years marveling at the lack of cuisine offered to the Park patrons and knew they had an opportunity on their hands.
+Fortuitously, as the men were plotting their next moves in life, the brothers were offered a unique opportunity to run a food booth at Fair Park.

 According to Neil, there was a local baker on Oak Lawn Ave. who served a dish of hot dogs baked in cornmeal in the shape of an ear of corn, and while it tasted good, the process was time-consuming and complicated.
 The brothers tested the recipe and realized that by frying it, not only did it cut time in the cooking process but now it was a mobile food on a stick.